TheFurryGamer2016/blog/_posts/2021-06-10-Inclusivity-pride-flags.md

 ### Pink for Gender & Red for Sexuality ###
 {:.chevron-header.pink-and-red}

-The pink & red chevrons respectively signify gender & sexuality.
-These core parts of the GSM community are base parts of us within our societies.
+The first two chevrons and the only ones to touch the leading edge of the flag are the pink & red chevrons, which respectively signify gender & sexuality.
+These are core parts of us within our societies and the GSM community.
 We use gender to express ourselves, to build our relationships, to describe our sexualities.

 Even when a person's gender andor sexuality is weak or nonexistent, that also helps define our identities and relationships with each other and society at large.